If you’re feeling tight, stressed, or out of balance, a full body massage can help your whole system reset

 Massage is a treatment which uses relaxing massage techniques to ease muscle tension and restore balance.
 I use a combination of techniques from the wide range of treatments I have each trained in over the years.
 This includes elements from – Swedish massage, Thai massage, Korean meridian massage and my own personal style to create a relaxing, individual deep tissue massage style which can be tailored to meet your needs.

 Adding heat to your treatment can add another level of relaxation to your treatment, especially in the winter.
-My massage table is heated, and if requested at the time of booking, hot stones can be included in your treatment for extra soothing warmth integrated in to your massage, either by massaging with the stones in our hands or placing them on tight areas (over a towel) to warm and relax your muscles.
+My massage table is heated, and if requested at the time of booking, warm bamboo can be included in your treatment for extra soothing warmth integrated in to your massage, either by massaging with the bamboo in our hands or placing them on tight areas (over a towel) to warm and relax your muscles.
 This allows me to work deeper and increases the relaxation in your treatment, at the same time this treatment is great for encouraging circulation lymphatic drainage.

 A full body massage traditionally include legs, feet, back, neck, shoulders, stomach, arms, hands, face and scalp.